 Pakefield High School believes that students' needs are best met if they attend school every day in the period leading up to examinations.
 No study leave will be granted during this period, therefore, and students will be expected to attend school in the usual way.
-All students are expected to attend lessons.
-An amended Year 11 timetable will be issued in May to allow for teaching and revision through to the end of the exams.
+All students are expected to attend lessons throughout this time until further information is issued by the Headteacher.